diviyah/Heart_Attack_Prediction_Using_Machine_Learning/README.md

      Both the pipeline and GridSearchCV model had the same accuracy.
      Thus, pipeline model is chosen to be executed for the app deployment.

+## All the relevant images are in the folder named Static.